Are you tirelessly working on building more backlinks to your website?

 Larger organisations might even have a dedicated page on their site for submitting testimonials.

 If you’re unsure, reach out via social media or through the contact page.
-Ideally, you want to get hold of a name so you can make your email that little more personal.
+Ideally, you want to get a hold of a name so you can make your email a little more personal.

 Step 3: Pitch the idea of a testimonial